Living the Writing Life on the Central Coast

 Running is my time for organizing my thoughts, and mostly, it is a breeding ground for ideas.
 Sometimes so many ideas come to me, it's hard to keep track of them until I get home!
 The important ones stick, though.

-Less than an hour away is the coast, where the beauty of the ocean can restore a writer's soul.
-When I was living in Monterey many years back, the beauty of the peninsula, and my writing, soothed my soul.
-Monterey has to be seen to be believed.
+Having recently moved to the coast, where the beauty of the ocean can restore a writer's soul, I am reveling in this new enviroment.
+When I was living here many years ago, the beauty of the Central Coast, and my writing, soothed my soul.
+The Central Coast has to be seen to be believed.
 Its healing properties stride across your viewfinder with plush resonance.

 I revel in the beauty of the coast all along the Pacific Highway.
 There is not one point along that highway that isn't breathtaking, at least in my experience.